scalableminds/webknossos/docs/rest_api.md

 #### Expects
  - Optional GET parameter `isEditable=[BOOLEAN]`
    - If true: list only users for which you can change team memberships
-   - If false: list only users for which you can not change team memberships
+   - If false: list only users for which you cannot change team memberships
  - Optional GET parameter `isAdmin=[BOOLEAN]`
    - If true: list only admins
    - If false: list only non-admins